alcortesm/AllBase/README.rst

     42 0x2a 0o52 0b101010

-You can also ask for several numbers at once, the columns will align nicely:
+If you provide several numbers at once, the columns will align nicely:

 ::